vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

  This property can be applied only for secure FQDNs and cannot be applied for insecure routes.
  The application profiles can be used for various HTTP/HTTP2 protocol settings.

-#### Express custom ICAP profile

-HostRule CRD can be used to express a single ICAP profile reference per host.
-The ICAP profile reference should have been created in the Avi Controller prior to this CRD creation.

-        icapProfile:
-        - avi-icap-ref

- This property can be applied for both secure and insecure hosts via EVH parent and child Virtual Services, SNI child Virtual Services and dedicated VS's.
- The [ICAP profile](https://avinetworks.com/docs/22.1/icap/) can be used for transporting HTTP traffic to 3rd party services for processes such as content sanitization and antivirus scanning.

 #### Express custom analytics profiles

 HostRule CRD can be used to express analytics profile references.
 The analytics profile reference should have been created in the Avi Controller prior to this CRD creation.